-- 114. The EDA RFP has underperformed by delivering only two approved projects from the 10 expected, and both entities were already accredited to the GCF, limiting its effectiveness in terms of delivering increased opportunities to developing countries to devolve the decision-making of allocation of funds, especially adaptation funds, in a flexible and locally relevant manner.
+- 115. The EDA RFP has underperformed by delivering only two approved projects from the 10 expected.
+Both entities were already accredited to the GCF, limiting its effectiveness in terms of delivering increased opportunities to developing countries to devolve the decision-making in allocating funds, especially adaptation funds, in a flexible and locally relevant manner.
 Several elements explain this: - The TORs were unclear, and there was no clarity at the GCF of what devolving decision-making meant. - When the RFP was launched, only a limited number of DAEs qualified for it. - The requirements for organizations to participate were high.
-In particular, there was a tension between the targeting of national DAEs and accreditation requirements as financial intermediary. - The review process by the Secretariat and iTAP applied the same framework as for regular projects not taking into account that details of subprojects would not be available with this delivery model. - The funding cap was low (up to USD 20 million per project) compared to the high transaction cost for accreditation. - There were no new entities attracted to this RFP. - There was no coordination with other climate funds regarding the complementarity with similar efforts for example, with the Adaptation Fund. - 115.
+There was a tension between the targeting of national DAEs and accreditation requirements, such as having a financial intermediary. - The review process by the Secretariat and iTAP applied the same framework as for regular projects, thus failing to recognize that details of subprojects would not be available with this delivery model. - The funding cap was low (up to USD 20 million per project) compared to the high transaction cost for accreditation. - There were no new entities attracted to this RFP. - There was no coordination with other climate funds regarding the complementarity with similar efforts for example, with the Adaptation Fund. - 116.
 The new EDA guidance, dated December 2020, is a great improvement to the TORs prepared in 2016.
-These new guidelines, based on the TORs, will provide more clarity to the implementation of the existing RFP. - 116.
-The EDA is seen as having good potential to support the kind of local adaptation that is relevant and effective in SIDS, for example.
-It offers an opportunity to work at the grass-roots level with local communities, indigenous populations and the local private sector, and to leverage traditional knowledge and practices on how to adapt to climate change.
-This RFP is closer to how DAEs normally work (e.g. on granting to local communities and CSOs).
-The majority of SIDS DAEs consulted during the evaluation were either considering or pursuing the EDA modality.
-EDA has considerable potential to deliver climate results at scale in country-driven approach and to accelerate investments in SIDS (based on the IEU evaluation of the GCF experience in SIDS). - 117.
+These new guidelines, based on the TORs, will provide more clarity to the implementation of the existing RFP. - 117.
+The EDA is seen as having the potential to support the kind of local adaptation that, for example, is relevant and effective in SIDS.
+It offers an opportunity to work at the grassroots level with local communities, indigenous populations and the local private sector and to leverage traditional knowledge and practices on how to adapt to climate change.
+This RFP is closer to how DAEs normally work (e.g. providing grants to local communities and CSOs).
+The majority of SIDS that DAEs consulted during the evaluation were either considering or pursuing the EDA modality.
+EDA has considerable potential to deliver climate results at scale in a country-driven approach and to accelerate investments in SIDS (based on the IEU evaluation of the GCF experience in SIDS). - 118.
 The RFP underestimated the transaction cost of the entities implementing this model.
 There are high transactions costs in both becoming accredited and implementing the EDA model.
-The burden is higher given that the RFP targeted entities that have, for the most part, less capacity than international entities.
-The entities would have to go through the accreditation process, which implies a large cost and hurdle that complicates their participation.
-Given that the national entities are expected to function as a financial intermediary, there are high transaction costs for them to bear.
-These originate in the fact that the entity has to ensure the availability of the internal capacity to use the EDA model as well as ensure the capacity of potential recipients which are likely to have minimal experience in applying/preparing proposals for financial support especially in climate change topics.
+The burden is higher, as the RFP targeted entities that have, for the most part, less capacity than international entities.
+The entities would have to go through the accreditation process, which implies a high cost and an obstruction to participation.
+Given that the national entities are expected to function as financial intermediaries, they bear high transaction costs.
+These originate in the fact that the entity has to ensure the availability of the internal capacity to use the EDA model as well as ensure the capacity of potential recipients.
+The latter may be challenging as these recipients are likely to have minimal experience in applying/preparing proposals for financial support, especially in climate change topics.